MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-authoring-workspace.md

 ## Next steps

-* To learn how to access and interact with the operational data or perform administrative tasks, see [How to Connect to the Operations and Web Console](manage-consoles-how-to-connect.md).
+* To learn how to access and interact with the operational data or perform administrative tasks, see [Connect to the Operations and Web Console](manage-consoles-how-to-connect.md).

-* To learn how to create a custom writeable management pack to store your overrides, see [How to Create a Management Pack for Overrides](manage-mp-create-unsealed-mp.md).
+* To learn how to create a custom writeable management pack to store your overrides, see [How to create a management pack for overrides](manage-mp-create-unsealed-mp.md).

-* To learn how to use groups to collect monitoring objects into manageable units for granular configuration management in the management group, review [Creating and managing groups](manage-create-manage-groups.md).
+* To learn how to use groups to collect monitoring objects into manageable units for granular configuration management in the management group, review [Create and manage groups](manage-create-manage-groups.md).